NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 value is 10,000 seconds.

-For different orbits it is suggested to use a different value for ``--reference-time``.
-It is suggested to keep the reference time in the 10,000 - 100,000 range to ensure the produced times are positive but not too large, which can result in loss of precision.
+For different orbits it is suggested to use a different value for ``--reference-time``, and also a different output prefix.
+It is suggested to keep the reference time in the 1000 - 100,000 second range to ensure the produced and nearby times are positive but not too large, which can result in loss of precision.

 Here we also assumed a rig was present (:numref:`sat_sim_rig`), with the sensor name being ``haz_cam``.